gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 ![Bot Emulator](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%201%20-%20Setup/images/bot-emulator.png)

-To install the Bot Emulator

-## Visual Studio Bot Framework Project Template
+## Installing Visual Studio Bot Framework Project Templates

 Before you build your first .NET Bot Application, you'll want to install the Visual Studio Bot Framework Project Template.
 This will give you a nice starting point with a working sample you can run immediately.